 Empowering African Researchers: Building Data and Coding Skills with The Carpentries

-She will share insights on how you can start your data and coding skills journey.
+She shared insights on how African researchers can start their data and coding skills journey.

 • Fundamental coding techniques to streamline your research workflow